 What is the Dominican Difference?

 What is the difference between the learning experience in this program and that in other school library media programs?
 The difference is the Dominican University network at the local, regional, state and national levels.
 The program is designed, managed and taught by nationally recognized leaders in the field.
 Adjunct faculty come to us from school districts that support state-of-the-art instructional technology.
-Additionally, students can learn first-hand about literature for children and young adults in the new Butler Children’s Literature Center that serves students in GSLIS and the School of Education.
+Additionally, students can learn first-hand about literature for children and young adults in the Butler Children’s Literature Center.

 Because we are in the Chicago metropolitan area, we take advantage of our proximity to the American Library Association, the American Association of School Librarians, and top-quality urban and suburban school library media programs.
 We maintain constant contact through a network of generous and supportive alumnae/i in the geographic area and beyond.
 Truly, the greatest difference is found in the professional relationships that develop among students and alumnae/i both on campus and in clinical practice settings.

 We strive to create a teaching and learning environment that embraces the university motto of Caritas et Veritas, compassionate service and the pursuit of truth in the hope that our graduates will spread that spirit in the institutions in which they work.

 As a part of the state educator licensure process, we foster the conceptual framework of scholarship, leadership and service.
 A core value of the graduate school is an understanding of and appreciation for intellectual freedom.
 The School Library Media Program imbues its students with the dedication to developing lifelong learners through collaboration and leadership in educational settings.